alexfernandez/loadtest/README.md

 ## API

-loadtest is not limited to running from the command line; it can be controlled using an API, thus allowing you to load test your application in your own tests.
+`loadtest` is not limited to running from the command line; it can be controlled using an API, thus allowing you to load test your application in your own tests.

 ### Invoke Load Test

-To run a load test use the exported function loadTest() passing it a set of options and an optional callback:
+To run a load test, just call the exported function `loadTest()` with a set of options and an optional callback:

     var loadtest = require('loadtest');
     var options = {